-The Board may wish to consider if the request is consistent and compatible with the surrounding area.
+The Board may wish to consider if the request is consistent and compatible with the surrounding area and the comprehensive plan.

 On November 18, 2024, the Planning and Zoning Board heard the request and unanimously recommended approval.

 Clerk to the Board Instructions: